rancher/rke2/docs/cis_self_assessment.md

 **Result:** Not Applicable

 **Remediation:**
-RKE doesn’t require or maintain a configuration file for the kubelet service.
+RKE2 doesn’t require or maintain a configuration file for the kubelet service.
 All configuration is passed in as arguments at container run time.

 #### 4.1.2